 Software upgrades are inevitable.
-However, it’s important to document the challenges and create a solid plan to ensure that you achieve your upgrade performance improvement objectives.
+In attempting this type of overhaul, it’s important to document the challenges and create a solid plan to ensure that you achieve your upgrade performance improvement objectives.

-Argo also used SharePoint for status monitoring, workflows, forms, etc., and wanted to take advantage of the new and advanced capabilities that SharePoint 2013 offers.
+They also used SharePoint for status monitoring, workflows, forms, etc., and wanted to take advantage of the newest version of SharePoint offered.

 The following diagram represents a simplified architecture of the SharePoint Farm:

 DB Clustering was done to provide scalability and business continuity.
 Y&L also set up full and incremental backup, optimized crawling, etc.